agent0lab/search-service/README.md

 - **Additional Vector Databases**: Support for Weaviate, Qdrant, Milvus, and other vector databases beyond Pinecone
 - **Provider Hot-Swapping**: Runtime configuration to switch between providers without code changes

-These enhancements will maintain backward compatibility with the existing API standard while providing more flexibility and options for deployment.
+These enhancements will maintain backward compatibility with the existing API schema while providing more flexibility and options for deployment.

 ## License